List of state highways in Louisiana (950–999): Louisiana Highway 989

+As of 2024, all of LA 989-1 and LA 989-2 are under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 990

-Louisiana Highway 990 (LA 990) runs 1.07 mi in an east–west direction from the intersection of two local roads to a junction with LA 988 in Addis.
+Louisiana Highway 990 (LA 990) runs 1.07 mi in an east–west direction from LA 1 to a junction with LA 988 in Addis.

 LA 990 is an undivided two-lane highway for its entire length.
 The route's mileposts increase from the eastern end contrary to common practice.

 Prior to the 1955 Louisiana Highway renumbering, LA 990 was designated as State Route 133.

-As of 2017, the portion of LA 990 west of LA 1 is under agreement to be removed from the state highway system and transferred to local control.
+By 2024, the portion of LA 990 west of LA 1 had been removed from the state highway system and transferred to local control.

 Louisiana Highway 991

 Louisiana Highway 991 (LA 991) runs 5.90 mi in a southwest to northeast direction from LA 75 east of Plaquemine to LA 327 in St. Gabriel.

+As of 2022, all of LA 991 is under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 992

 Louisiana Highway 992 (LA 992) currently consists of one road segment with a total length of 2.72 mi that is located in and near the Iberville Parish city of Plaquemine.
 Two of the original three segments were deleted from the state highway system between 1960 and 1970.